Edward Alexander Partridge: Early career

-Edward Alexander Partridge was born on 5 November 1861 near Crown Hill, Springwater then in Upper Canada.
+Edward Alexander Partridge was born on 5 November 1861 near Crown Hill, Springwater then in Canada West.

 He was the third son in a farming family.
 His parents were John Thomas Partridge and Martha Chappell.

 There were fourteen children altogether in the family.

 His father's parents had emigrated from New York State in 1819 and settled to the northeast of Barrie, Ontario.

 Partridge's mother died while he was an infant, and he lived with his grandparents for a period while he attended public school.
 He completed secondary school in Barrie and obtained a teacher's certificate.
 He taught for a period, then in December 1883 moved west with his brother to attempt farming in the District of Assiniboia.

 They settled at the hamlet and railway station of Sintaluta, now in Saskatchewan but then in the North-West Territories.

 Unable to afford the equipment and supplies he needed to operate a farm, Partridge returned to teaching.

 He taught near Broadview, at Saltcoats and at Maple Green near Lemberg.
 He served in the Yorkton Militia from April to June 1885 during the North-West Rebellion.

 In 1886, he married Mary Elizabeth Stephens in Balcarres, Saskatchewan, and they began a farm.

 They had three daughters and two sons.